jolicode/docker-starter/README.md

 This starter kit is compatible with Docker for Windows, so you can enjoy native Docker experience on Windows.
 You will have to keep in mind some differences:

-- Composer cache can't be set to the relative home path in `infrastructure/docker/docker-compose.builder.yml`: remove `- "~/.composer/cache:/home/app/.composer/cache"`;
+- You will be prompted to run the env vars manually if you use PowerShell;
-- You will be prompted to run the env vars manually if you use PowerShell.
+- As pty in invoke does not works on Windows, **the builder is not really usable**...
+See https://github.com/pyinvoke/invoke/issues/561 for more information.
 </details>

 ### How to access a container via a custom hostname from another container